History of the Egyptian parliament: Pre-1923 history

-In 1795, almost six years after the French revolution, a major political uprising demanding rights, freedoms and justice fueled.
+In 1795, almost six years after the French Revolution, a major political uprising demanding rights, freedoms and justice fueled.
 It brought together national forces and popular leaderships in support of national demands for justice, equality and freedom.

-As a result of the mounting resistance against the Ottoman ruler, the Wali and (Mamloukes), Egypt had been on the verge of a massive revolt.
+As a result of the mounting resistance against the Ottoman ruler, the Wali and (Mamelukes), Egypt had been on the verge of a massive revolt.
 This led to the Ulama laying their hands on a written document which outlined the individual - ruler relationship averting a tax hike without the consent of the people's representatives notably, the dignitaries (the Ulama).

 Emergence of political parties in Egypt in the 19th century was a reflection of social, economic and cultural interactions as well as certain historical, national and political circumstances, leading to the creation and development of modern institutions of government administration and society, such as the parliament, cabinets, political parties, syndicates, etc. This emergence has been gradual and has gone through successive stages.
 Political parties have firstly been formed as secret societies that were followed by formation of political groups.

-The National Party (NDP) was the first party, formed in 1907 by Mustafa Kamil Pasha.
+The first ever of these was the National Party established in 1879 in the midst of the Urabi Revolution.
+However, it was short-lived and ended with the British occupation of Egypt in 1882 and the exile of the Urabists outside of Egypt.
+The next big landmark year was 1907, when a large number of parties were formed including: the Free National Party (al-Hizb al-Watani al-'urr), a pro-British party; the National Party (al-Hizb al-Watani), an anti-British party founded by Mustafa Kamil Pasha; the Nation Party (Hizb al-Umma), led by notable persons as Ahmed Lutfi el-Sayed and the Reformation Party (Hizb al-Isla'), formed by sheikh Ali Yusuf and ended with his death.
 In less than ten years, there was a great variety in these parties; in their nature, formation, organization, power, their popular base and platforms.
 There were national parties, groups dominated by the royal palace, others formed by the occupation authority as well as ideological parties expressing certain ideologies.

 From 1907 to 1920, the already-formed political parties in Egypt were a starting signal for the dissemination of further parties; however, they were restricted due to the British occupation and Egyptian subordination to the Ottoman Empire.
 The February 1922 Unilateral Declaration of Egyptian Independence and the issuance of the 1923 Constitution led to the establishment a royal constitutional rule based on party pluralism and the principles of liberal democracy.